aaz25/431-2021/classes/class02/README.md

 - This is the README for Class 02 of Professor Love's 431 course for Fall 2021.
 The main website is https://thomaselove.github.io/431/.
 - Each class' README serves as a **starting point**.
 Get here through the link on the [Course Calendar](https://thomaselove.github.io/431/calendar.html).

+## Today's Opener

+As you come in, you will receive a paper survey with 15 questions.
+Please read these instructions carefully before writing anything down.

+1. Introduce yourself to someone near you.
+2. Record the survey answers **for that other person**, while they record your responses.
+3. Be sure to complete all 15 questions (both sides of the paper).
+4. When you are finished, thank your partner and raise your hand.
+Someone will come around to collect your survey.

+Regarding Question 4 on the Survey, Professor Love is the large fellow standing in the front of the room.

 ## Today's Slides

 - Class 02 slides will be posted in [PDF format](https://github.com/THOMASELOVE/431-2021/blob/main/classes/class01/431-class01-slides.pdf), as well as in [R Markdown format](https://github.com/THOMASELOVE/431-2021/blob/main/classes/class01/431-class01-slides.Rmd), so you can see how I built them.